Copywriter

 If you can write well, capturing a brand’s messaging and adapting your copy to be original, persuasive, informative or engaging as needed then a career as a copywriter could be for you.

-Copywriters are expected to have excellent writing skills, to ensure that their content is factually and grammatically correct, in well-formed English (or whichever language they are writing in).
+• Copywriters must have excellent writing skills, to ensure that their content is factually and grammatically correct, in well-formed English (or whichever language they are writing in).

 Responsibilities